enebular/docs/en/Other/Support.md

 ### Known Issues

-* When using a BME280 node, it may not operate correctly if the flow size is large
+* When using a BME280 node, it may not operate correctly if the flow size is large.
-* For Inject nodes, it is only possible to set Timestamp for the Payload and Repeat for the Interval
+* An Inject node can set only a Timestamp for the Payload and Repetition of the Interval.
+* Excessive deployment within a span of one minute may cause failure of flow initialization.
+    * The device will stop in case of a flow initialization failure.
+To resolve this, reboot the device by pressing the reset button.